 Judge James Bentivegna gave two grounds for his dismissal of the petition.
 Firstly, he said the NhRP “lacked standing”.
 Secondly, he said he found the lawsuit to be “wholly frivolous”.

-Wise said: “We think these are insufficient reasons to justify a court’s failure to reach the merits of our claim that, as elephants are autonomous beings, they have the right to bodily liberty protected by habeas corpus.”
+The NhRP president, Steven Wise, said: “We think these are insufficient reasons to justify a court’s failure to reach the merits of our claim that, as elephants are autonomous beings, they have the right to bodily liberty protected by habeas corpus.”

 He said that, as far back as the days of human slavery, the Connecticut courts had allowed any petitioner to seek a common law writ of habeas corpus on behalf of a detained individual.